WollfieGitHub/BachelorProject/README.md

 ##### Architecture :
 A description of the principles of the architecture used can be found [here](https://paulallies.medium.com/clean-architecture-typescript-and-react-8e509098abfe)

+## Future Work:

+Sources of imprecision
+1. The metal pieces' insert connecting the motor's axle to the rest of the structure tend to untighten
+2. The PETG printed piece under the joint labelled `Shoulder_1` bends under the weight of the arm

+Other remaks :
+1. The motors must be very slow when acting with an extended arm due to the high torque

 ## Scholar Papers:
 Papers that I read fully or just in diagonal in the format (Only most relevant papers read are listed here) :